 To protect you and your wealth from fraud, please pay attention to these few simple precautions.

-- Citibank staff and the police will never ask for your account number, Citibank user ID or password, ATM Card/Credit Card Personal Identification Number (PIN), account balance and identity card/passport number or other sensitive information.
+- Citibank staff will never ask for your account number, Citibank user ID or password, ATM Card/Credit Card Personal Identification Number (PIN), account balance and identity card/passport number or other sensitive information.
 Keep your password and PIN secret and do not disclose them to anyone including Citibank staff.

 - Never provide the One Time Password (OTP) that is sent to your mobile phone to anyone, including people claiming to be from Citibank.